About RDRS SpectraLib

 UV-VIS Acquisition (Live Hardware)

-• Live Smooth (IIR): An Infinite Impulse Response filter.
-Lower this slider to integrate light over time, reducing sensor noise without losing responsiveness.
+- Live Smooth (IIR): An Infinite Impulse Response temporal filter.
+Higher values integrate light over more frames, effectively suppressing high-frequency sensor noise (Dark Current) at the cost of responsiveness.

-3. Click Set P1 in the calibration panel.
+- Click Set P1 in the calibration panel.
+Repeat for P2 (and P3 for non-linear gratings).